 Types of Porcelain Tile

-When shopping for porcelain floor tiles, you will generally encounter three types of tile.
+When shopping for porcelain floor tiles, you will generally encounter three types.
 One is unglazed tile.
 Made by placing dry clay into a mold and firing it, unglazed tiles provide a more rustic look and a slightly textured matte finish for slip resistance.
 You can install and use some unglazed tiles as is, but you must seal others after installation to protect them from absorbing stains.

 Far more popular are glazed tiles, which are coated in a liquid glass after being fired the first time and are then fired again.
 Glazed tiles are available in matte, semigloss and high-gloss finishes.
 High-gloss finishes get slippery when wet, however, and typically work better as wall tile than floor tile.
 Some glazed tiles are digitally printed.
 These tiles contain a photograph of marble, wood or other natural materials and look natural despite being man-made.

 Lastly are full-bodied or double-loaded tiles.
 Made by joining two layers of clay together, the patterns and colors on these tiles run all the way through the material.
 This hides scratches or dings, making full-bodied tiles an excellent choice for high-traffic commercial settings.